Diptych of Philip de Croÿ with The Virgin and Child: Description

-After van der Weyden's appointment as official painter to the city of Brussels in 1436, he became a highly sought after painter of both secular and donor portraits.
-While the surviving works of his mid career are mainly single religious works and triptychs, by c.
-1460 his reputation and the demand for his work was such that he seems to have concentrated on commissions.
+After van der Weyden was appointed official painter to the city of Brussels in 1436, he became a highly sought after painter of both secular and donor portraits.
+While the surviving works of his mid-career are mainly single religious works and triptychs, by c.
+1460, his reputation and the demand for his work were such that he seems to have concentrated on commissions.
 These panels are amongst four confirmed diptychs where he paired the patron opposite a representation of the Virgin and Child.
 In all a half-length male patron is represented on the left wing, with the tell-tale motif of hands folded in prayer.
-The Virgin and Child are always positioned on the right, reflecting the Christian reverence for the right hand side as the "place of honour" alongside the divine.
+The Virgin and Child are always positioned on the right, reflecting the Christian reverence for the right-hand side as the "place of honour" alongside the divine.
 Similarly, the donor's portrait is always set against a flat dark nondescript background, while the Virgin and Child are framed against brilliantly lit golden or gilded backdrops. van der Weyden is widely credited as the first to use the diptych format for donor portraits and for establishing conventions that were to last until the mid 16th century; his are the first to combine a half length portrait (of the donor) with a half length depiction of a saint or saints.
 The pairing with the Mary panel appeared as if a vision appearing before the donor.

-The monograph on the top left of de Croÿ's panel has not been definitively interpreted, but is very similar to similar crests found on manuscripts known to have been in his collection.
+The monograph on the top left of de Croÿ's panel has not been definitively interpreted, but is very similar to scrests on manuscripts known to have been in his collection.
 Like Philip the Good, de Croÿ was cultured, strongly interested in and a patron and collector of visual artworks.
-He was active as both a soldier and later as an ambassador, while at the same time he was bibliophile and noted collector of illuminated manuscripts.
+He was active as both a soldier and later as an ambassador, while at the same time he was a bibliophile and noted collector of illuminated manuscripts.
 He amassed a renowned library; it is thought that the inclusion of the lavishly embroidered book in the Mary panel was intended to flatter him.